aws-powertools/powertools-lambda-typescript/docs/features/batch.md

 1. Instantiate **`BatchProcessor`** and choose **`EventType.KinesisDataStreams`** for the event type
 2. Define your function to handle each batch record, and use the `KinesisStreamRecord` type annotation for autocompletion
 3. Use **`processPartialResponse`** to kick off processing

-???+ info
-    This code example optionally uses Logger for completion.

 === "index.ts"